mdibl/biocore_documentation/intro_to_ncbi.md

 #### Training material can be found [here](https://www.ncbi.nlm.nih.gov/home/learn/)

-## Creating an NCBI Account
+## Logging in / Creating an NCBI Account

-#### If you haven't made one yet, you should do so.
-Having an NCBI account greatly increases the flexibility of the tools and resources at your disposal.
+#### Having an NCBI account greatly increases the flexibility of the tools and resources at your disposal.

 * This includes working with NCBI's programming API:
   * With a verified account, your API calls are not throttled, and you're afforded more compute than if you were to remain anonymous
-* As well as searching and submitting data:
+* Assists in searching for and submitting through NCBI:
-  * Having an account allows you to save search strategies
+  * Saving of search strategies and queries built through PubMed and other repositories
-  * For data submission, an account is required
+  * You're required to have an account for data submission
-* To sign in/create an account, click the `Sign in to NCBI` link in the top right of the homepage
+* To sign in/create an account, click the `Sign in to NCBI` link in the top right of the NCBI homepage

 <img src="./ncbi_images/ncbi_signin.png" width="1000">